 As discussed previously, because a subject must actively participate in providing a breath sample during testing, they cannot be compelled to submit to a breath test under the Georgia Constitution.
 In Elliott v State (S18A1204), the Georgia Supreme Court ruled that a subject's decision to invoke the right against compelled breath testing cannot be held against them at a criminal trial.
 If a subject refuses or fails to provide a breath sample, the officer should strongly consider re-reading the Implied Consent Notice and requesting a blood test if they intend to preserve evidence of the refusal for the criminal trial.
 A refusal to submit to a blood or urine test under Implied Consent should be admissible in any criminal trial.
 Additionally, the court's decision in Elliott should have no bearing on the admissibility of breath test refusal evidence at ALS hearings.
-It was due to the court's decision in Elliott that the Implied Consent sample would be used against a defendant at trial.
+It was due to the court's decision in Elliott that the Implied Consent Notice was modified effective April 28, 2019 to remove any suggestion that a refusal to provide a breath sample would be used against a defendant at trial.